sara-zeus/DataCleaningAndQA-Ecommerce-Bootcamp/starting_with_questions.md

-Answer the following questions and provide the SQL queries used to find the answer.
+__Answer the following questions and provide the SQL queries used to find the answe.__

 __Question 1: Which cities and countries have the highest level of transaction revenues on the site?__